ben-hayes/ben-hayes.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student in Artificial Intelligence and Music at [Queen Mary University of London](https://www.qmul.ac.uk).
+I am a PhD student in Artificial Intelligence and Music at [Queen Mary University of London](https://www.qmul.ac.uk)'s [Centre for Digital Music](https://c4dm.eecs.qmul.ac.uk/).
-I am researching applications of meta-learning to neural audio synthesis and deep psychoacoustic models of musical timbre.
+My research interests include audio synthesis, differentiable signal processing, meta-learning, and musical timbre.
-I am very grateful to be funded by the [UKRI Centre for Doctoral Training in Artificial Intelligence and Music](https://www.aim.qmul.ac.uk/), and am a member of the [Centre for Digital Music](https://c4dm.eecs.qmul.ac.uk/).
+I am jointly supervised by [Dr Charalampos Saitis](https://comma-lab.github.io) and [Dr György Fazekas](http://eecs.qmul.ac.uk/profiles/fazekasgyorgy.html), and am very grateful to be funded by the [UKRI Centre for Doctoral Training in Artificial Intelligence and Music](https://www.aim.qmul.ac.uk/).

 Previously, I was Music Lead at the award-winning AI-driven generative music startup [Jukedeck](https://www.linkedin.com/company/jukedeck/about/), and was a research intern with [ByteDance](https://www.bytedance.com/en/)'s Speech, Audio & Music Intelligence (SAMI) team.
-I also [make music](https://open.spotify.com/artist/73A1Xo6NzkbRB2EIw3dm6R).
+I also [make music](https://open.spotify.com/artist/73A1Xo6NzkbRB2EIw3dm6R) and teach undergraduate Electronic and Produced music at the [Guildhall School of Music and Drama](https://www.gsmd.ac.uk/study-with-guildhall/music/principal-study-and-departments/electronic-produced-music).

-I am particularly open to collaborations with musicians and artists looking to apply artificial intelligence to their auditory work, real-time/DSP engineers interested in turning neural audio synthesis research into usable tools, and researchers working on related topics.
+I am particularly open to collaborations with musicians and artists looking to apply artificial intelligence to their work, and engineers interested in building new musical tools, and researchers working on related topics.

 You can contact me at *b.j.hayes (at) qmul.ac.uk*